 We then offer a personalized rehab plan that incorporates one or more of the following therapies:

 - Trauma treatment through the use of EMDR and individual counseling

 - Grief/loss counseling, a process which guides patients through each stage of the grieving process: denial, anger, bargaining, depression and acceptance

 - Anger management

-We also provide regular contact with referral sources including EAP and provide completion of all necessary documentation and paperwork as required by the patients’ employers and the FAA.
+We also provide regular contact with referral sources including the EAP and provide completion of all necessary documentation and paperwork as required by the patients’ employers and the FAA.
 The program includes a weekly support group which is led by a professional with over 15 years of experience in the aviation industry and is centered on issues specific to aviation professionals.

 Aftercare and Transitional Assistance

 Once patients have successfully completed their residential treatment, they are transferred to aftercare which they complete via an outpatient program.
 The length of aftercare is based on the long-term care needs of the patient which are established during their initial evaluation.
-The Professional Aviator Treatment program has been helping pilots overcome their substance abuse and resume distinguished careers for over ten years.
+The professional aviator treatment program has been helping pilots overcome their substance abuse and resume distinguished careers for over ten years.

 Please call us anytime day or night, 24/7 TOLL-FREE at (888) 432-2467 for more information on our aviation treatment program.